 A similar intermittent BGA fracture failure can occur during in-circuit test if the board does not seat properly in the test fixture causing an operator to repeatedly reactive the test procedure resulting in unnecessary fixture recycling putting additional mechanical stress on the board.
 In both cases it is recommended to implement strain gage testing to provide real-time monitoring of unidirectional strain levels exerted during the de-paneling and in-circuit test processes.

 Carlos Bouras is the General Manager of Nordson SELECT and has over 30 years of experience in the electronics manufacturing industry.
 Carlos's expertise is in process engineering, product development and manufacturing operations.
 For the past 15 years Carlos has focused specifically on automated assembly issues and is the holder of several US patents for non-contact dispensing and precision dispensing of adhesives for the packaging of microprocessor devices.

 Using an automated router with a saw blade does not create much stress on these components however a test can be performed on the board itself during sawing to make sure no stress is causing any failure to the components.
-If the components are very close to the edge special fixture can be created as well to help avoid any damage.

 Tom Herndon, SCHUNK Electronic Solutions